Strongylophthalmyia

 Taxonomic history

 established by Heller in 1902.
-Strongylophthalmyiidae historically placed in various superfamilies; current in Ephydroidea or as distinct lineage.
+Strongylophthalmyiidae historically placed in various superfamilies; current classification in Ephydroidea or as distinct lineage.
 Significant revision by Evenhuis (2016) described numerous new from Southeast Asia.

 Collection methods